+- vi.
+Hospitalization because of respiratory decline, pneumothorax, or acute exacerbation;

+- d.
+COPD, and any of the following:

+- i.
+BODE score (includes BMI, degree of airflow obstruction, degree of dyspnea, and exercise capacity) of seven to 10;

+- ii. $FEV_1 < 20\%$ predicted;

+- iii.
+History of severe exacerbations;

 - iv.
-Desaturation to < 88% on 6MWT or > 50 m decline in 6MWT distance in the past six months; - v.
-Pulmonary hypertension on right heart catheterization or two dimensional echocardiography (in the absence of diastolic dysfunction); - vi.
-Hospitalization because of respiratory decline, pneumothorax, or acute exacerbation; - d.
-COPD, and any of the following1: - i.
-BODE score (includes BMI, degree of airflow obstruction, degree of dyspnea, and exercise capacity) of 7 to 10; - ii. $FEV_1 < 20\%$ predicted; - iii.
-History of severe exacerbations; - iv.
-Chronic hypercapnia; - v.
-Moderate to severe pulmonary hypertension; - e.
-Primary lung graft failure1; - f.
-LAM with evidence of disease progression despite mTOR inhibitor therapy and any of the following1: - i.
-Several abnormal lung function (e.g. FEV1 <30% predicted); - ii.
-Exertional dyspnea (NYHA class III or IV); - iii.
-Hypoxemia at rest; - iv.
-Pulmonary hypertension; - v.
-Refractory pneumothorax; - g.
-ARDS with a persistent requirement for mechanical ventilatory support and /or ECLS without expectation of clinical recovery and with evidence of irreversible lung destruction1; - h.
-Alveolar capillary dysplasia1; - i.
-Pulmonary vein stenosis refractory to intervention1; - j.
-Pulmonary veno-occlusive disease.1
+Chronic hypercapnia;

+- v.
+Moderate to severe pulmonary hypertension;

+- e.
+Primary lung graft failure;

+- f.
+LAM with evidence of disease progression despite mTOR inhibitor therapy and any of the following:

+- i.
+Several abnormal lung function (e.g. FEV1 <30% predicted);

+- ii.
+Exertional dyspnea (NYHA class III or IV);

+- iii.
+Hypoxemia at rest;

+- iv.
+Pulmonary hypertension;

+- v.
+Refractory pneumothorax;

+- g.
+ARDS with a persistent requirement for mechanical ventilatory support and /or ECLS without expectation of clinical recovery and with evidence of irreversible lung destruction.

-Note: FVC may be a less reliable parameter for those with concomitant emphysema.1
+\Note: FVC may be a less reliable parameter for those with concomitant emphysema.